redrambles/quick_text_message/readme.md

 This is a short node program that allows you to send a message using Twilio via the command line.

-The default number that these messages are sent to is mine.

 The message must be entered as part of the command line arguments using the --message or -m flag.

 You can optionally change the destination number by using the --number or -n flag.